Selected Chapters on Active Galactic Nuclei as Relativistic Systems: Defining properties of Active Galactic Nuclei

 So far two basic channels of the formation of black hole seeds have been investigated.
-One includes very massive hydrogen-helium stars (Population III) that started to form after the recombination epoch ($\sim 380\,000$ million years) during the first hundred million years after the Big Bang.
+One includes very massive hydrogen-helium stars (Population III) that started to form after the \textit{recombination epoch} ($\sim 380\,000$ years after the Big Bang, which corresponds to the redshift $z=1100$) during the first hundred million years after the Big Bang.
 These very massive stars of $\sim 100$ Solar masses produced seed black holes of $10-100$ Solar masses that accreted from the local environment.
-The first stars formed in gaseous molecular discs that cooled mostly via $H_2$ cooling and fragmented subsequently and formed stars.
-The second scenario starts with a gaseous disc again, but instead of cooling through molecular hydrogen, it contains mainly atomic hydrogen, which is not such an efficient coolant.
+The first stars formed in gaseous molecular disks that cooled mostly via $H_2$ cooling and fragmented subsequently and formed stars.
+The second scenario starts with a gaseous disk again, but instead of cooling through molecular hydrogen, it contains mainly atomic hydrogen, which is not such an efficient coolant.
 This scenario also includes external irradiation, which prevents molecular hydrogen from forming.
-The gaseous disc then becomes gravitationally unstable as a whole and the matter is channeled into the centre where the black hole is formed directly -- a so-called direct collapse black hole \citep[see also][for an overview and a popular account]{2018SciAm.318b..24N}. \citet{2018SciAm.318b..24N} describes the two scenarios, on one side the formation of seed black holes from Population III stars, and the direct collapse of an externally illuminated gaseous disc on the other side.
+The gaseous disk then becomes gravitationally unstable as a whole and the matter is channeled into the centre where the black hole is formed directly -- a so-called direct collapse black hole \citep[see also][ for an overview and a popular account]{2018SciAm.318b..24N}. \citet{2018SciAm.318b..24N} describes the two scenarios, (i) on one side the formation of seed black holes from Population III stars, and (ii) the direct collapse of an externally illuminated gaseous disk on the other side.
 The problem of the scenario that involves Population III stars as the origin of black-hole seeds is that the black holes are not massive enough at $\sim 770$ million years after the big bang when the first quasars are expected to appear.
-This ``under-weight'' problem is solved by the model of the direct collapse of a gaseous disc, which can lead to the much faster growth of the first black holes.
+This ``under-weight'' problem is solved by the model of the direct collapse of a gaseous disk, which can lead to the much faster growth of the first black holes.
+We illustrate both scenarios in Figure~\ref{fig_first_bh}.

 The basic model of the black hole growth by accretion can be constructed from the first principles.
 Let us assume that the black hole accretes with the efficiency of $\epsilon$ and the rate of $\dot{M}_{\rm acc}$, which yields the accretion luminosity of